-Criminals posing as bogus tour agents or taxi drivers operate at the airport and in Havana.
-Travellers are advised to use established tour operators and registered taxis.
+Criminals posing as tour agents or taxi drivers operate at the airport and in Havana.
+Only use established tour operators and registered taxis.

 Theft of items from checked baggage at Cuban airports has occurred, including during security screening.
-Avoid placing jewellery, cameras, electronics and other valuable items in your checked luggage.
-Carry valuables securely on your person or in your carry-on baggage
+Don’t place jewellery, cameras, electronics and other valuable items in your checked luggage.
+Carry valuables securely on your person or in your carry-on baggage.